Why get involved?

 |Students for Life at MSU|

 |Tactical Action Gaming|

 |Technology Education Club|

 |Thrive: CAP (Child Advancement Project)|

 For participating Student & Community Organizations:

-For the past 14 years, the Office of Activities and Engagement hosts between 50-70 non-profit organizations on campus.
+For the past 16 years, the Office of Student Engagement hosts between 50-70 non-profit organizations on campus.
 This event is a great opportunity to introduce community and campus organizations and for attending students to learn more about community agencies, and find volunteer, work-study, and internship opportunities.
-In 2012, the Office of Activities and Engagement welcomed the addition of Registered Student Organizations to the Involvement Fair.
+In 2012, the Office of Student Engagement welcomed the addition of Registered Student Organizations to the Involvement Fair.
 Currently, there are over 215 active campus clubs with membership of over 8000 students MSU students!
 This event is a great way to educate students about community organizations, registered student organizations and recruit new members or volunteers.

 We invite any non-profit 501C(3), governmental organization, Registered Student Organization, or students interested in developing membership for a proposed student organization (not yet registered) to participate.
 Participating organizations must be willing to adhere to the MSU Non-Discrimination Policy: http://www2.montana.edu/policy/affirmative_action/aa100.html#100.00_Non-Discrimination_Policies

 - Knowledgeable and energetic tabling staff from 10am-3pm on Thursday, January 27th, 2016 on the Centennial Mall.